Supermassive black hole: Direct-collapse and primordial black holes

-Finally, primordial black holes (PBHs) could have been produced directly from external pressure in the first moments after the Big Bang.
+Primordial black holes (PBHs) could have been produced directly from external pressure in the first moments after the Big Bang.
 These black holes would then have more time than any of the above models to accrete, allowing them sufficient time to reach supermassive sizes.
 Formation of black holes from the deaths of the first stars has been extensively studied and corroborated by observations.
 The other models for black hole formation listed above are theoretical.